Israel and Poland clash over proposed Holocaust law

 Warsaw says the bill will not limit freedom to research or speak about the Holocaust.

 “Jews, Poles, and all victims should be guardians of the memory of all who were murdered by German Nazis.
-Auschwitz-Birkenau is not a Polish name, and ‘Arbeit Macht Frei’ is not a Polish phrase,” Polish Prime Minister Mateusz Morawiecki said on Twitter on Saturday.
+Auschwitz-Birkenau is not a Polish name, and ‘Arbeit Macht Frei’ is not a Polish phrase,” Morawiecki said on Twitter on Saturday.

 The German phrase, which translates as “work sets you free”, was set into the wrought iron gates at Auschwitz and other Nazi concentration camps.